-Note: According to the Buddhism philosophy, Buddhists are to thank the ingredients (animals and plants) for sacrificing their lives for humans before they start eating.
+Note: According to the Buddhism philosophy, Buddhists are to thank to the ingredients (animals and plants) to have them sacrifice their lives for humans before they start eating.
 The Buddhists are to thank people who prepared and served the meals to finish eating.